 “I’ll be fine, Mother,” I grumped.
 Eddie grinned at me and we went to the small airlock.

-However, the human body isn’t really designed to withstand massive G forces — or, more importantly, the shock of sudden release.
-The combat armor gave me some protection, and it helped that I was eyes-in to the ship, but even so there was a very real danger of me passing out.
+However, the human body isn’t really designed to withstand massive G forces — or, more to the point, the shock of sudden release.
+The combat armor would give me some protection, and it helped that I was eyes-in to the ship, but even so there was a very real danger of me passing out.
 If that were to happen, worst case Sonny could swing around and pick me up to try again, but that’s the sort of thing orbital watchers notice.

 It’s not easy to cross your fingers wearing power armor.
 Funny how nobody mentions that in training.
-Scratching your nose is tough too, but doable if you know how.
+Scratching your nose is tough too, but doable if you know how; you wouldn’t think so, but there it is.
+Presumably, the designers planned to wear it themselves.
 I contemplated such matters as the G-forces built up, and then…

 …I was free, weightless, floating in space… It was so peaceful, so very…

 The sky was full of stars, blazing overhead.
 They were so lovely, so brilliant… so bright.
 Even without the moon, there was no good place to hide, and they were coming.
 I had to get away, maybe get under something, or—